 Dutch universities offer an immense number of English-taught programs in Europe.
 About 2,000 programs are taught completely in English.
-Students earn credits throughout their academics and after completion of studies, students are awarded ECTS credits.
+During their academics, students earn credits and after completion of studies, these ECTS credits are awarded.
 Also, there are lots of scholarship opportunities.

 The country boasts international students from over 160 diverse countries.
-NL is firmly connected to several cultures, the business community, and the world.
-Top globally- ranked universities of the Netherlands include Leiden University, Vrije Universiteit Amsterdam, University of Groningen, Erasmus University Rotterdam, Delft University of Technology, Maastricht University, Radboud University Nijmegen, Wageningen University and Research Center, etc.
+NL is strongly allied with several cultures, business communities, and of course the world.
+Top global-ranking universities of the Netherlands for instance include Leiden University, Erasmus University Rotterdam, Delft University of Technology, Vrije Universiteit Amsterdam, University of Groningen, Maastricht University, Radboud University Nijmegen, Wageningen University and Research Center, etc.

 City / Town

 University Rank 2022 (Netherlands)

 Studying in Netherlands holds its perks, some of the reasons that make Netherlands a selective place to study are